Adjusting Your Priorities

 Don’t force yourself to parent to a list that was made for someone else.
 Your priorities aren’t going to look like anyone else’s, and that’s exactly how it should be.
 It doesn’t make you a bad parent, you’re not failing at anything and you don’t need to justify your list to anyone.

 Most people are never going to understand how anyone could have a list that looks like yours.
 They’re going to assume that your top priorities are the same as theirs, and yes they might think that you’re lazy, incompetent or stupid if you can’t attend to those priorities.
 But you know what?
 There’s absolutely nothing you can do about it.

 People are going to judge you based on their own experiences and those experiences probably don’t include autism.
 So try not to take it personally and be confident in the choices that you’re making for your own family.

 Adjusting your priorities – and learning how to be okay with that – is one of those things that can really make your life a whole lot easier.
 Having a clear set of goals that you’re comfortable with gives you a sense of confidence that helps protect you from feeling like a failure (and that includes letting anyone else make you feel like one).

-And if there ever comes a day when I give a flying frak about my wiper fluid being empty then I will smile, nod and gladly tell the mechanic to go to hell, secure in the knowledge that it will have already frozen over.
+And if there ever comes a day when empty wiper fluid is at the top of my priority list then I will smile, nod and gladly tell the mechanic to go to hell, secure in the knowledge that it will have already frozen over.